 Lap-felled seams (4 inter-wrapped fabric layers) are single or double factory taped.
 Stress points are reinforced with extra-duty patches and are sewn with crossover stitching to better distribute forces over larger areas of fabric.
 All stress points are bar tacked.
 Thread used throughout is ‘polyester core, cotton wrap’ that expands when wet to seal stitch holes.

-Warranty and service: The UL and HL series tents carry a 2 year and the Extreme and standard series tents a 5 year limited warranty on defects in workmanship and materials.
+Warranty and service: All Exped products come with a 5-year warranty on materials and workmanship.
 At its discretion, Exped will repair or replace any part that fails due to manufacturing defect.
 Failures due to normal wear, negligence, accidents and acts of nature can usually be repaired for a nominal charge.
 Please see your outdoor retailer for details or contact Exped.